 Screening is not assessment.
 It is typically a much briefer procedure than assessment, and it is designed to determine who should have an assessment and who should not.
 Sensitivity, also known as the true positive rate, is the proportion of cases correctly identified as stuttering at screening, according to the results of a full assessment.
-Specificity, also known as the true negative rate, is the proportion of cases correctly identified as the true negative rate, is the proportion of cases correctly identified as the true negative rate.
+Specificity, also known as the true negative rate, is the proportion of cases correctly identified as not stuttering at screening, according to the results of a full assessment.

 Errors are inherent with any screening process, false negative identification being the most serious of them.
-This occurs when a stuttering child is erroneously identified as not having the disorder at screening; in other words, when a child really is stuttering but is not identified as such.
+This occurs when a stuttering child is erroneously identified as not having stuttering at screening; in other words, when a child really is stuttering but is not identified as such.
 The clinical issue here is that when it finally becomes apparent that an error has occurred, and that the child really is stuttering, the optimal time for stuttering treatment may have already passed.

-False positive identification occurs when a child is erroneously identified as having the disorder at screening.
+False positive identification occurs when a child is erroneously identified as stuttering at screening.
 In other words, when a child is not really stuttering but is identified to be stuttering.
 Such an error is unlikely to do any harm because the mistake would become apparent as soon as an attempt at treatment began.

-To return to the issue of how accurate parents are at identifying early stuttering when they bring children to clinics, the matter can be restated in the following way if parents are thought of as a screening procedure: there is good reason to believe that parent identification of early stuttering is sensitive, with a high true positive rate; however, the specificity of parent identification of early stuttering is unknown.
+To return to the issue of how accurate parents are at identifying early stuttering when they bring children to clinics, the matter can be restated in the following way if parents are thought of as a screening procedure: there is good reason to believe that parent identification of early childhood stuttering is sensitive, with a high true positive rate; however, the specificity of parent identification of early childhood stuttering is unknown.
 In other words, the false negative rate is unknown.